ramonn76/HardCloud/index.md

 permalink: /
 ---

+The computing industry has recently proposed the usage of  FPGAs as a way to improve energy efficiency in modern cloud clusters.
+Unfortunately, using such FPGA clusters  is a very hard and complex task.
+In this talk we propose a novel and simple mechanism to offload computation to  the FPGAs available in the  Intel HARP2 architecture, by extending OpenMP directives in such a way that the FPGA becomes just another OpenMP acceleration device that can be used directly from any user program.

 HardCloud is an open source LLVM Clang based compiler that implements the OpenMP Accelerator Model.
 It adds a new runtime library to LLVM/CLang that supports OpenMP offloading to accelerators like GPUs.
 Kernel